Presentations and Workshops: Submit an Abstract

 Please note that presenters of accepted abstracts will be expected to register for congress, at least for the day on which they are presenting.
 Presenters who have not registered by the deadline will have their papers withdrawn.
 In the case of abstracts submitted under ‘partnerships for practice’ or ‘partnerships for learning’, both presenters will be expected to register.

-Please note that Abstract Submission closes at the end of September
+Please note that Abstract Submission is now extended until the 10 October 2017!

 1. Free Papers Presentations, Interactive Posters, and Symposia – Choice of four types